Best Small 2 Person Tents 2023 | Backpacking & Camping

 Big Agnes Copper Spur HV UL2 Tent

-If you want the best overall and most highly rated freestanding backpacking of all time, choose the Big Agnes Copper Spur HV UL2.
-Compared to similar backpacking tents, it’s smarter, taller, lighter, sturdier, better ventilated, and more livable.
-It handles all types of weather with ease.
+If you want the best overall and most highly rated freestanding backpacking tent of all time, choose the Big Agnes Copper Spur HV UL2 (shop now).
+Compared to similar options, it’s smarter, taller, lighter, better ventilated, and more livable.
+Copper Spur handles all types of weather with ease.
+During warm rain, open the massive vestibule awnings to let a breeze in.
+On cold stormy nights, the near-vertical sidewalls and fully lofted ceiling create a excellent living area.
+Read more in our full-length Big Agnes Copper Spur Review.

 - Price: $550